AniketShinde02/My-Calculator/README.md

 ## Contact

-If you have any queries, feel free to write us at [your email address].
+If you have any queries, feel free to write us at #shindeaniket085@gmail.com.